SoftUni-Internal/interactive-content/EN/06-JPQL-And-Auto-Mapping-Objects/07-Homework.md

 [slide hideTitle]

-# Problem: Implement User Registration, Login and Logout
+# Problem: Implement User Registration, Login, and Logout

 **Unauthenticated** users can either register or log in: